Arkar-Aung/custom-crud-library-for-codeigniter/README.md

 in model repeatedly and to clean your hand .
 There was a lot of crud library for codeigniter .
 Grocery Crud is the well-known library .
 Easy to use and with ready made UI .
-I highly recommand to you unsing Grocery is the best way for doing crud on simple database structure .But sometime ,when we face the complex database structure ,from only my point of view , It is slightly difficult to handle that .
-So , I decided to create that , custom crud library .
+I highly recommand to you unsing Grocery is the best way for doing crud on simple database structure .But sometime ,when we face the complex database structure ,from only my point of view , it is slightly difficult to handle that .
+So , I decided to create that ,light-weight custom crud library .
 It won't be perfect like grocery library because it was created as I needed at my work .
-But You can freely use , modify and contribute it .
+But You can freely use ,modify ,append and contribute it .

 -------------------------------------------------------------------------------------------------------------